-- 18.1 This Agreement takes effect on the Effective Date of this Agreement. - 18.2 Subject to the Parties agreeing to extend the term pursuant to subsection 18.3 of this Agreement, the term of this Agreement is three years from the Effective Date of this Agreement. - 18.3 The Parties may extend the term of this Agreement and will, one year prior to its expiry, initiate discussions on whether to extend this Agreement and for what further period.
-At least six months prior to the expiry of this Agreement, the Parties will inform each other whether mandates to extend this Agreement are being pursued. - 18.4 Either Party may terminate this Agreement by giving the other Party at least 60 Business Days advance written notice of the intent to terminate this Agreement, the date of termination and the reasons for terminating this Agreement. - 18.5 The Daylu Dena Council, Dease River First Nation or Kwadacha First Nation may withdraw from this Agreement by giving 60 Business Days written notice to the Kaska Dena Council and the Province stating the reasons for the withdrawal. - 18.6 Where either the Daylu Dena Council, Dease River First Nation or Kwadacha First Nation provide notice under subsection 18.5, this notice will serve as grounds for and be notice of termination of this Agreement under subsection 18.4, unless, prior to expiry of the 60 Business Day notice period, the Parties otherwise agree to amend the Agreement in accordance with subsection 16.3. - 18.7 In the event this Agreement is terminated: - (a) the Provincial Responsible Official will inform the Provincial Agencies that the Shared Decision Framework ceases as of the date of termination and from that time forward cannot be relied upon to fulfil the Province's obligation to consult with Kaska:
+- 18.1 This Agreement takes effect on the Effective Date of this Agreement. - 18.2 Subject to the Parties agreeing to extend the term pursuant to subsection 18.3 of this Agreement, the term of this Agreement is two (2) years from the Effective Date of this Agreement. - 18.3 One year prior to the expiry of the term of this Agreement, the Parties will initiate discussions on whether to enter into a subsequent Strategic Engagement Agreement.
+At least six months prior to the expiry of this Agreement, the Parties will inform each other whether mandates to enter into a subsequent Strategic Engagement Agreement are being pursued. - 18.4 If the Parties agree that they are unable to enter into a subsequent Strategic Engagement Agreement before the expiry of this Agreement, the Responsible Officials may request to the Parties, in writing, that the terms of this Agreement including funding be extended to allow the Parties time to conclude and ratify a subsequent Strategic Engagement Agreement.
+This extension shall not exceed six months past the expiry date of this Agreement, unless otherwise agree to in writing by the Parties - 18.5 Either Party may terminate this Agreement by giving the other Party at least 60 Business Days advance written notice of the intent to terminate this Agreement, the date of termination and the reasons for terminating this Agreement. - 18.6 The Daylu Dena Council, Dease River First Nation and/or Kwadacha First Nation may withdraw from this Agreement by giving 60 Business Days written notice to the Kaska Dena Council and the Province stating the reasons for the withdrawal. - 18.7 Where either the Daylu Dena Council, Dease River First Nation and/or Kwadacha First Nation provide notice under subsection 18.6, such notice will serve as grounds for and be notice of termination of this Agreement under subsection 18.4, unless, prior to expiry of the 60 Business

+Day notice period, the Parties otherwise agree to amend the Agreement in accordance with subsection 16.3.

-- subsections 10.2, 10.3 and 10.4 of this Agreement relating to Confidentiality and Freedom of Information survive the termination of this Agreement; and - (c) the sections of the applicable agreements referred to in subsection 7.1 of this Agreement will remain in effect as if they were not superseded by this Agreement. - 18.8 If either Party terminates this Agreement, Kaska will pay to the Province any and all unspent funds provided by the Province under this Agreement. - 18.9 If either Party terminates this Agreement, the Parties agree that the common law duty to consult and accommodate applies in an unprejudiced manner.
+- 18.8 In the event this Agreement is terminated: - (a) the Provincial Responsible Official will inform the Provincial Agencies that the Shared Decision Framework ceases as of the date of termination and from that time forward cannot be relied upon to fulfil the Province's obligation to consult with Kaska Dena; - (b) subsections 10.2, 10.3 and 10.4 of this Agreement relating to Confidentiality and Freedom of Information survive the termination of this Agreement; and - (c) the sections of the applicable agreements referred to in subsection 7.1 of this Agreement will remain in effect as if they were not superseded by this Agreement. - 18.9 If either Party terminates this Agreement, Kaska Dena will pay to the Province any and all unspent funds provided by the Province under this Agreement. - 18.10 If either Party terminates this Agreement, the Parties agree that the common law duty to consult and accommodate applies in an unprejudiced manner.